Shorts Live-Action Competition

 Shorts Panorama

 A calming sight of the sea?
 A glimpse of mountaintops, or the wind running through some trees?
 Or perhaps a look into the deepest corners of someone's heart instead?
-The best view in any room must be a cinema screen, because film art can give you all that and more.
+The best view to the world must be a cinema screen, because film art can give you all that and more.
 Panorama illuminates the current state of humanity with an agenda to provoke and inspire.

 Shorts Alternatives